doctrine/orm/en/reference/events.rst

     All Lifecycle events that happen during the ``flush()`` of an EntityManager have very specific constraints on the allowed operations that can be executed.
-Please read the *Implementing Event Listeners* section very carefully to understand which operations are allowed in which lifecycle event.
+Please read the :ref:`reference-events-implementing-listeners` section very carefully
+    to understand which operations are allowed in which lifecycle event.

 Lifecycle Callbacks